nickfargo/state/README.md

 1. The `change` method is also aliased to `go` and `be`.

-2. A naked transition arrow is simply a `change` to the root state.
+2. A naked transition arrow is simply a `change` to the object’s default, or [root](#concepts--inheritance--the-root-state) state.

 3. For CoffeeScript, another option is to use a literal function arrow, which mimics the transition arrow; the function is immediately invoked and its return value is passed to the current state’s `change` method.